A batch statement allows to run many queries at once.

-These queries can be simple queries or prepared queries.
+These statements can be simple or prepared.

-Only queries like INSERT
+Only INSERT

-or UPDATE
+, UPDATE

 use scylla::batch::Batch;